kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 }
 ```

-When `onResult` is called we will log the transaction hash, which is the unique identifier of each transaction.
-It's always good practice to store this in case you need to review at a later stage.
+When `onResult` is called, you will log the transaction hash, which is the unique identifier of each transaction.
+It is always good practice to store this in case you need to review at a later stage.

-Now that we built the transaction and have the hash we create a send request and then actually send it.
-In background, of course.
+Now that you built the transaction and have the hash, create a send request and then actually send it, in background.
 ```java
 sendTransactionRequest = account.sendTransaction(transaction);
 sendTransactionRequest.run(new ResultCallback<TransactionId>() {...}
 ```

-And to be safe we log the Transaction ID returned by the blockchain.
+And to be safe, log the Transaction ID returned by the blockchain.

 ```java
 @Override